coyotito-mx/.github/README.md

-# COYOTITO - Private Health Files
+# COYOTITO - Private Actions

+This repository includes actions for health checks, and more.